-The Company's activities expose it to a variety of financial risks: including interest rate risk, credit risk and liquidity risk.
+The Company's activities expose it to a variety of financial risks: market risk (including interest rate risk), credit risk and liquidity risk.
 The Company's overall risk management program focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the Company.
 The Company uses different methods to measure different types of risk to which it is exposed.
 These methods include sensitivity analysis in the case of interest rate and other price risks.

-Risk management is carried out by senior finance executives ('finance') under policies approved by the Board of Directors ('the Board').
+Risk management is carried out by senior finance executives ('finance') under policies approved by the Board of Responsible Persons ('the Board').
 These policies include identification and analysis of the risk exposure of the Company and appropriate procedures, controls and risk limits.
 Finance reports to the Board on a monthly basis.

-2020 \$ 2019 \$ Financial Assets Cash and Cash Equivalents 1,991,414 2,771,096 Financial Liabilities Trade and other payables 1,130,067 1,540,359
+2021 \$ 2020 \$ Financial Assets Cash and Cash Equivalents 2,497,141 1,991,414 Financial Liabilities Trade and other payables 1,343,294 1,130,067